-Students are admitted into the College of Nursing as premajor Nursing students and are subject to the general standards of academic good standing at the university.
+Students are admitted into the College of Nursing as premajor Nursing students and are subject to the general standards of academic good standing at the university (see "Retention and Academic Standards," page 86).
 However, students who maintain standards of academic good standing do not necessarily qualify for admission into the professional program.